XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter2.md

   <img src="https://github.com/XinYangSAU/CSCI1101-Intro-to-Computing/blob/master/Images/wc.png" alt="Binary"/>
 </p>

-How do you store or represent information using electricity?
+How do the computers store or represent information using electricity?
 Well, if you have a single wire with electricity flowing through it.
 The signal can either be on or off.
 That’s not a lot of choices. but it’s a really important start.
 With one wire, you can represent a ‘yes’ or a ‘no’. true or false, a one or a zero. or anything else with only two options.
 This on/off state of a single wire is called a bit.

 ## A `bit` (short for binary digit) is the smallest unit of information the computer can store.
 A bit has a single binary value, either 0 or 1.